pondrejk/dizzer/chap2-carto_insight.md

 - *Develop methods that embody the volume of geospatial big data* – we need cartography that can intelligently process and display big data at a size and a format that users can realistically handle.
 This will require solutions that support coupled analysis and visualisation as big data often need to be analysed before they are visualised (the order is reversed in exploratory visualisation).
 - *Create maps and map-oriented interfaces that prompt attention to important changes in dynamic geospatial big data sources* – We will need to work with global changes, local changes and combinations across scales.
 In addition, if we display every possible change at once, then the graphical displays become cluttered.
 Creating summaries of change may be the solution, but we do not yet know how to select important patterns and generalize to something that a user can understand.
 - *Leverage what we know about map animation and interactive cartography to construct visual solutions for dynamic sources of geospatial big data* –  Conventional solutions for interactive mapping, animated mapping or geovisual analytics can be used for representing big data.
 However, because of the high velocity characteristic of big data, it is necessary to develop solutions that can automate map design decisions to support interactive design solutions that respond (or potentially precede based on modelled outcomes) as the data changes.

-[TODO later link to sections that resonate with the above goals]

 As @thomas2005illuminating describes, "an emerging discipline progresses through four stages.
 It starts as a craft and is practiced by skilled artisans using heuristic methods.
 Later, researchers formulate scientific principles and theories to gain insights about the processes.
 Eventually, engineers refine these principles and insights to determine production rules.
 Finally, the technology becomes widely available.
 The challenge is to move from craft to science to engineering to systems that can be widely deployed".
 Cartography, being a university study field had arguably crossed the four stages in the past, though with constant advances in tools for data processing and building interactive applications, the field could benefit from regularly revisiting the craft stages to see how the new tools alter our concepts of mapmaking.